Rommel Padilla

-Rommel Cariño Padilla ([paˈdilja]; born January 4, 1965) is a Filipino actor, model, businessman, politician, and movie producer.
+Rommel Cariño Padilla ([paˈdilja]; born January 4, 1965) is a Filipino actor and politician.

 Early life

-He was born to late Governor Roy Padilla Sr. and actress Eva Cariño.
+He was born to Camarines Norte governor Roy Padilla Sr. and actress Eva Cariño.

-Padilla's siblings from the same parents are: Royette Padilla, BB Gandanghari, and Robin Padilla.
+Padilla's siblings from the same parents are: Royette Padilla, BB Gandanghari (formerly Rustom), and Robin Padilla.

 Personal life

-Rommel is married to Anabelle Antonio of Angeles, Pampanga whom he had children with, RJ Padilla, Matt Padilla, and Roanna Padilla.
+Rommel is married to Anabelle Antonio of Angeles, Pampanga whom he has children with, RJ Padilla, Matt Padilla, and Roanna Padilla.
 While Rommel was in jail and appealing his case in late 1998, Anabelle had to work for their children on his behalf.
 She was a bassist in Japan while their children was in Rommel's sister, Rowena Padilla's care in Kidapawan, Mindanao for six years.